 ARTICLE XX PARKING FACILITIES

-¶299.
-The Board and the Superintendent shall attempt to make suitable reserved parking areas available to Administrators on or near the school property where they are assigned.
+¶291.
+The Board and the Superintendent shall attempt to make suitable, well-lighted and safe reserved parking areas available to Administrators on or near the place where they are assigned.

 ARTICLE XXI S.A.W.
 PRIVILEGES